Furt: Critical reception

 The marriage of Burt Hummel and Carole Hudson received generally good marks.
 VanDerWerff wrote, "it's rare that an episode of television can make a hurried wedding between two middle-aged people who are rarely on the show into something so well-conceived and thrillingly moving."
 Amy Reiter of the Los Angeles Times noted, "Every character in that family rings emotionally true."
 Entertainment Weekly's Tim Stack was pleased with the performances of Mike O'Malley as Burt and Romy Rosemont as Carole; he also welcomed the episode's increased focus on Finn, and praised Cory Monteith as a "good, natural actor".
 Kevin Fallon of The Atlantic was unhappy with both weddings, and Canning said they "took up most of this episode, and unfortunately neither were entirely successful".
-Several reviewers noted the "homage" of the wedding procession dance, including Hankinson, Anthony Benigno of the Daily News and Jarett Wieselman of the New York Post; the Wall Street Journal invited readers to compare the original viral "JK Wedding Entrance Dance" YouTube video and the subsequent dancing procession from the "Niagara" episode of The Office with Glee's version in "Furt", while Stack made his own comparison, and said Glee's was "just about as good" as the original, and "a blast to watch".
+Several reviewers noted the "homage" of the wedding procession dance, including Hankinson, Anthony Benigno of the Daily News; the Wall Street Journal invited readers to compare the original viral "JK Wedding Entrance Dance" YouTube video and the subsequent dancing procession from the "Niagara" episode of The Office with Glee's version in "Furt", while Stack made his own comparison, and said Glee's was "just about as good" as the original, and "a blast to watch".

 Sue Sylvester's marriage to herself was lambasted by many critics, including Vanity Fair's Brett Berk, who said it "was about as compelling as a hair lollipop".
 Patrick Burns of The Atlantic was also unimpressed, especially "because the main plot points of this episode are otherwise so effective"; his colleague Fallon was brief and to the point: "Blergh."